MSIB76/PE_numbers/pe_numbers.md

 # Decide which dense to download.
 Here, we chose the Z-stats.

-# 3. Create label dense greyordiantes that matches the brainordinate space used in a relevant template.
+# 3. Create label dense greyordiantes that matche the brainordinate space used in a relevant template.
 The template we chose is the zstat1.dtseries.nii of the cope2 (STORY) found in the GrayordinatesStats/cope2.feat subfolder of the fMRI data of the same subject.
 You need one template only to use for all the ROI and you can choose any beta map file.

 for sub in (List of subjects); do
     for MMP in (list of ROI without L or R); do